bougie153/ada-handoffs-api-docs/README.md

 # Ada Handoffs API Documentation

-External-facing documentation for the Ada Handoffs API (v2).
+External-facing documentation for the Ada Handoffs API (v2) that is CURRENTLY IN DEVELOPMENT.
+Not to be shared outside of pilot customers who are in need of migrating Sunco-reliant custom handoffs before June 2026.

 ## View the docs